-- 8 tutor groups in Years 7-11 - 9 or 10 tutor groups in Years 12 and 13 (including Year 14)
+- 8 tutor groups in Years 7-11

+- 8 tutor groups in Years 12 and 13

+- 3 tutor groups in Year 14

 Each tutor group is led by a form tutor who is the first point of contact should a pupil have a problem, and is also the first point of contact for parents and carers.
 Teams of tutors are led by a Head of Year, and their Assistant Head of Year who are responsible for leading the tutors in effective guidance and support for all students within the Year group.
-Heads of Year provide professional leadership, direction and management for the Year, in order to ensure the highest standards of tutoring, behaviour, safety and achievement for all students.
-This is supported by baseline data and other information.
+Heads of Year provide professional leadership, direction and management for the Year, in order to ensure the highest standards of tutoring, behaviour, safety and achievement for all students, as specified by baseline data and other information.